New to Adelaide?

 Staying safe in the City

 Adelaide is a relatively safe city by international standards and was rated Australia’s safest city in 2013.
-In 2015, Adelaide was again rated the world’s fifth most liveable City in a survey of 140 cities.
+In 2018, Adelaide was rated the world’s tenth most liveable City in a survey of 140 cities.
 Stability and safety were prominent factors, with Adelaide enjoying relatively low population density and crime levels.
 City of Adelaide is committed to ensuring that the City is safe and welcoming for residents and visitors, however it is important for people who live in or visit the city to take steps towards their personal safety and security of their belongings.
 South Australia Police have a range of useful safety booklets and factsheets available on their website.

 Suncorp Bank Family Friendly City Report 2013

 The Economist Intelligence Unit's (EIU) liveability survey annually rates 140 cities out of 100, in the areas of health care, education, stability, culture and environment and infrastructure.
-Adelaide has been rated the world’s fifth most liveable City since 2012.

 Adelaide is home to three of Australia’s best universities, three prestigious international institutions, three TAFE institutes offering 300 vocational courses across 51 campuses and over 600 private training organisations.
 What a choice!
 Study, work and play, Adelaide can connect you.